Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Introduction

 \subsection{How Web Search Results Affect Truth Discernment}

-Web searching has received considerable attention in misinformation research, highlighting its impact on the detection and correction of misinformation \citep{ghenai2017health, williams2024misinformation}.
+Web searching has received considerable attention in misinformation research, highlighting its potential for the detection and correction of misinformation \citep{ghenai2017health, williams2024misinformation}.
 When search results largely favor accurate and reliable information, users are more likely to make informed decisions \citep{zhang2022learning}.
-Conversely, web searching can also yield inaccurate or biased outcomes aligned with users’ pre-existing beliefs or highly prevalent misinformation \citep{aslett2024online}.
-In cases where search engine results disproportionately contain incorrect information, users are more susceptible to errors, sometimes leading to poorer decisions than if they had avoided searching altogether \citep{zhang2022learning}.
+Conversely, web searching can also yield inaccurate or biased outcomes aligned with users’ pre-existing beliefs or highly prevalent misinformation \citep{aslett2024online, peng2022online}.
+In such cases, users are more susceptible to errors, sometimes leading to poorer decisions than if they had avoided searching altogether \citep{zhang2022learning}.

-In the context of hallucinations, contextual web search results may assist individuals in discerning truth from falsehood, particularly when the search results include accurate information \citep{zhang2022learning}.
-According to \citet{tu12024empowering}, individuals who engaged in further verification of news headlines by examining related information online demonstrated improved accuracy assessment, compared to those who did not.
-Similarly, verifying LLM outputs with search results may improve users’ truth discernment.
-Perhaps, the provision of search results can nudge users to consider the accuracy of LLM-generated content and encourage critical thinking.
-Studies found that subtle nudges that enhance information salience can significantly improve discernment \citep{pennycook2020fighting, pennycook2021psychology, pennycook2022accuracy}.
+Similarly, contextual web search results in the context of hallucinations may assist individuals in discerning truth from falsehood, particularly when the search results include accurate information \citep{zhang2022learning}.
+According to \cite{tu12024empowering}, individuals who engaged in further verification of news headlines by examining related information online demonstrated improved accuracy assessment, compared to those who did not.
+Perhaps, the provision of search results can nudge users to consider the accuracy of LLM-generated content and encourage critical thinking, just as subtle nudges that enhance information salience can significantly improve discernment \citep{pennycook2020fighting, pennycook2021psychology, pennycook2022accuracy}.
 For instance, individuals who initially rated the accuracy of a single unrelated news headline were better able to distinguish between true and false headlines later \citep{pennycook2021shifting}.
-Likewise, contextual search results may direct participants’ attention to accuracy, thereby encouraging more careful verification of LLM-generated messages that aids truth discernment.
+Additionally, prompting young adults to consider how to identify misinformation, such as checking the news source and verifying the evidence, also improved their ability to detect fake news \citep{orosz2024strategies}.
+If so, contextual search results may direct participants’ attention to accuracy, thereby encouraging more careful verification of LLM-generated messages that improves truth discernment.